Care Army for organisations and local government

 What is the Care Army?

 The Care Army is a group of Queensland volunteers working with support service organisations to care for older and vulnerable people in the community.
-The Care Army initiative was born during the COVID-19 pandemic but continues supporting those still in vulnerable conditions even after the most visible effects of the pandemic have subsided.
+The Care Army initiative was born during the COVID-19 pandemic but continues supporting organisations that provide services to people in vulnerable conditions even after the most visible effects of the pandemic have subsided.

 How my organisation can utilise Care Army volunteers?